serhatbe/berlin/index.md

 # Welcome to Website

-I'm a Software developer in Berlin, Germany.
 I like free software, open data and keeping things simple.

 <!-- Contact me via <a href="mailto:karl@karl.berlin" rel="me">email</a> or find me on
 <a href="https://github.com/karlb" rel="me">GitHub</a>,